SaTaMu - Chinese Crested Dogs

 Therefore, there were a number of Cresteds over the years that missed out on this title.
 The dogs that have gained the title of Grand Champion are:

-In 2010 he rules for gaining a Grand Champion title in Australia have been changed.
+In 2010 the rules for gaining a Grand Champion title in Australia were changed.
 This title will no longer be a title for an outstanding example of the breed, but for an outstanding example at an all breeds level.
 A dog will still need to attain 1000 points, but also win at In Group or In Show level.

 To my knowledge, we also have a few Cresteds that have been doing the breed proud in the obedience field and also some achieving one or more Agility Titles: